clem2212/Projet02/README.md

 The second part of our projet is the generation of a model with GANs, for the implementation of this part, we first have all the neccessary function in the Python file `GAN_functions.py`.
 Then, the study done to define the parameters of our GANs is in the notebook `Gan_study.ipynb` and the creation of the GANs model is in `Gan_models.ipynb`.
 Our 6 GAN models created are stocked in a file named `saved_model` so we don't have to regenerate them each time we want to use them.

-Finally the running of our model and the visualisation of the results are in the notebook `final_test.ipynb`
+Finally the running of our model and the visualisation of the results are in the notebook `final_test.ipynb` and the referenced used are in the text file `references.txt`.

 ### Report